yuwzho/acme-fitness-store/azure-kubernetes-service/docs/02-create-eureka-server.md

 1. **Build and Push the Docker Image**

-   Build the Docker image and push it to your container registry (replace <your-registry> with your actual registry name):
+   Build the Docker image and push it to your ACR.
+Replace `<your-registry>` and `<image-version>` with your registry name and desired version:

    ```bash
    docker build -t <your-registry>/eureka-server:<image-version> .